schiessle/nextcloud-scripts/README.md

 This repository contains some useful scripts to work on Nextcloud.

-## copyLabels.py
+## copyLabels

 This is a admin tool to copy labels from the server repository over to another repositories. `feature:` labels will be ignored.
+Existig Labels get updated to the values given my the server repository.

 ### Configuration